The Theory of the Leisure Class: The stratified society

 The Theory of the Leisure Class established that the political economy of a modern society is based upon the social stratification of tribal and feudal societies, rather than upon the merit and social utility and economic utility of individual men and women.
 Veblen's examples indicate that many economic behaviours of contemporary society derive from corresponding tribal-society behaviours, wherein men and women practiced the division of labor according to their status group; high-status people practiced hunting and warfare, which are economically unproductive occupations, whilst low-status people practiced farming and manufacturing, which are economically productive occupations.
-In a socially-stratified society, the leisure class are the members of the upper class who are exempt from productive work.
+In a socially stratified society, the leisure class are members of the upper class who are exempt from productive work.

 (i) Occupation

 The concepts of dignity and self-worth and honour are the bases of the development of social class and distinctions of type among the social classes; thus, by way of social stratification, productive labor came to be seen as disreputable.
-Therefore, the accumulation of wealth does not confer social status, as does the evidence of wealth, such as leisure.
+Therefore, the accumulation of wealth does not confer social status, whereas evidence of wealth, such as leisure, does.
 In a stratified society, the division of labor inherent to the barbarian culture of conquest, domination, and the exploitation of labour featured labour-intensive occupations for the conquered people, and light-labour occupations for the conquerors, who thus became the leisure class.
 In that societal context, although low-status, productive occupations (tinker, tailor, chandler) were of greater economic value to society than were high-status, unproductive occupations (the profession of arms, the clergy, banking, etc.), for social cohesion, the leisure class occasionally performed productive work that was more symbolic than practical.

 The leisure class engaged in displays of pecuniary superiority by not working and by the: